Category: A

 🌎 Coordinates

-As of the 2010 Census, the population of Acworth was 891.
-The town has a predominantly white population, with a small percentage of other races.
-The median age in the town is around 45 years, indicating a slightly older demographic compared to the national average.
+As of the 2010 census, Addison had a population of 1,266 residents.
+The town’s population is predominantly white, with a small percentage of other races.
+The median age of residents is around 48.5 years, indicating a slightly older population compared to the national average.

 🏞️ Nature & Environment